What is UV?

 How does this metadata get into your script?

 You can type it in yourself or you can have uv do it for you.
-This is the command I used to have uv embed the version of python I wanted along with the three 3rd party Python modules required to run the script.
+The uv add command will embed the version of python required along with the three Python modules required to run the script.

 uv add --script cc3_info.py --python 3.11 requests pycountry python-dotenv